One Word Substitution — Set 2

 Correct Answer: B. Mathematician

-A mathematician is a person skilled in or devoted to mathematics.
-A physicist studies physics, a logician studies logic, and an analyst examines data broadly.
-Mastering this concept helps in solving grammar-based questions in competitive examinations like SSC and banking exams.
+A mathematician is a person skilled in or devoted to the study of mathematics.
+A physicist studies the laws of nature, a logician studies the principles of valid reasoning, and an analyst examines data or situations systematically.
+Mathematician is the direct and precise OWS for this definition.

 A person who rules absolutely is a(n):